vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 Kṣemendra, not only bears a different name but has another name also "Vyāsadāsa" which he almost invariably gives along with the former, but which is never to be found coupled with Kṣemarāja's name.
 His connection also with Abhinava cannot at all be said to have been so close as that of Kṣemarāja, for, he refers to Abhinava, so far as we know, only once i. e. in the Mahābhārata Mañjarī, wherein he speaks of having heard Abhinava's lectures on poetics :

-"Acāryasekharamaner vidyāvivstikāriņah
+"Acāryasekharamaner vidyāvivstikāriṇah

 Srutvābhinavaguptākhyāt sahityam bodhavāridheh."

 We know that even today there is a marked difference between S'iṣya and Srotā.
 The difference may be said to be similar to that which exists in the present-day colleges between a registered and a casual student.
-Further, Kṣemarāja probably used to live in Bijbihāra (Vijayeśvara) which he mentions as the place of composition of his commentary on the Stava Cintāmaņi :
+Further, Kṣemarāja probably used to live in Bijbihāra (Vijayeśvara) which he mentions as the place of composition of his commentary on the Stava Cintāmaṇi :

 "Tenārthipranayad dinaistricaturair yāṁ Kṣemarājo